drnikki/drnikki.github.com/source/_posts/2013-03-12-recruiting-engineers-with-your-developer-blog.markdown

 If you don't answer yes to at least a few of those questions, you may have a development team full of automatons.
 Out of retrospectives and post-mortems come valuable insights about breakdown in process, changes that will improve workflow, and problems caused by technical short-sightedness.
 Give your developers a task to write up an overview or deep-dive of this for the blog.
 If it ends up filled with too much proprietary or otherwise private information, you've still won as a team because everyone can read it, and you've given a developer practice in distilling organizing and presenting information.
 At worst, you've helped your developer grow.
 At best, you've done that *and* benefited your blog.

-3. Keep a bucket list of possible blog topics.
+**Keep a bucket list of possible blog topics.**

-- technology, hackathons, nuanced challenges, those list of steps from above.
+New technology, hackathons, nuanced challenges, that list of steps from above - the more you start thinking "Can I write a blog about this?" the more you'll find things to blog about, I promise.

 ###YES, BUT